Linda Sarsour: Comments about Ayaan Hirsi Ali

-In 2011, in reference to Somali-born activist Ayaan Hirsi Ali, a noted critic of Islam, and Brigitte Gabriel, a conservative activist and leader of the lobbying group ACT! for America, Sarsour tweeted, "She's asking 4 an a$$ whippin'.
+In 2011, in reference to conservative anti-Islam activist Ayaan Hirsi Ali and anti-Muslim ACT for America leader Brigitte Gabriel, Sarsour tweeted: "She's asking 4 an a$$ whippin'.
 I wish I could take their vaginas away - they don't deserve to be women."
-She had debated both women on radio or television and said the dispute centered on Ali and Gabriel's promotion of the idea that Islam is misogynistic.
+She had debated both women on radio or television in disputes centered on Ali's and Gabriel's promotion of the idea that Islam is misogynistic.
 In response, Ali called Sarsour a "fake feminist" and criticized her for defending sharia.
-In 2017, Sarsour told The Washington Post that the tweet (then already deleted) was "stupid" and that she did not remember writing it.
+Sarsour has said that sharia does not impose on non-Muslims and that Muslims must also follow civil laws.
+In 2017, Sarsour told The Washington Post that the tweet (by then deleted) was "stupid" and that she did not remember writing it.
 Later that year, an exchange between Sarsour and a student activist at Dartmouth College in which she was asked about the tweet circulated widely on social media.
-Sarsour noted that the question had been posed by a "white man" at an event celebrating Asian Pacific American Heritage Month and her words garnered criticism.
+Sarsour noted that the question had been posed by a white man at an event celebrating Asian Pacific American Heritage Month and her words garnered criticism.

 Fundraising efforts

-After a Jewish cemetery in St. Louis was vandalized in an apparent anti-Semitic incident in February 2017, (Note: Police later determined that the confessed vandal was not motivated by religious hatred.)
+After a Jewish cemetery in St. Louis was vandalized in an apparent antisemitic incident in February 2017, (Note: Police later determined that the confessed vandal was not motivated by religious hatred.)
 Sarsour worked with other Muslim activists to launch a crowdfunding campaign to raise money for repair and restoration work.
 Among other recipients of funds from the effort was a Colorado Jewish cemetery listed on the National Register of Historic Places.
-The project generated some controversy after New York assemblyman Dov Hikind accused Sarsour of withholding the funds.
-Sarsour characterized the controversy as the work of "alt-right Zionists."
+The project generated controversy after New York assemblyman Dov Hikind accused Sarsour of withholding the funds.
+Sarsour said the controversy was the work of alt-right Zionists.

 Sarsour's request for donations to Hurricane Harvey relief efforts was criticized by her conservative opponents; according to Alexander Nazaryan of Newsweek, this was indicative of the right wing's increasing antipathy for Sarsour.
-MPower Change, a group Sarsour co-founded, has also worked to raise money for the victims of the 2018 Pittsburgh synagogue shooting, which some progressive supporters of Sarsour have pointed to along with the St. Louis cemetery fundraising campaign in defending her against accusations of anti-Semitism.
+MPower Change, a group Sarsour co-founded, worked to raise money for the victims of the 2018 Pittsburgh synagogue shooting, which some progressive supporters of Sarsour pointed to along with the St. Louis cemetery fundraising campaign in defending her against accusations of antisemitism.